lougani-faouzi/Gesture-recognition-project-for-AAA/README.md

 # Gesture-recognition-project-for-AAA
+By
-By: LOUGANI FAOUZI and LAMOUR MICHELET Resources/explanation  are available on report
+# LOUGANI FAOUZI and LAMOUR MICHELET
+Resources/explanation  are available on report